 Kitchen Style

-Warm woods, bright walls, and indoor-outdoor living are characteristics of Mediterranean kitchens.
+Warm woods, bright walls, and indoor-outdoor living characterize Mediterranean kitchens.
 The style is elegant but may include a modern twist with the appliances.
-Often times, there are artistic backsplashes, tile mosaics, or terra cotta accents.
+Often, there are artistic backsplashes, tile mosaics, or terra cotta accents.
 The furniture is heavy and made from high-quality wood.

 Asian: Peaceful Fusion